sanketsnayak/Netflix-Clone/README.md

 # Netflix-Clone
-Here i build webpage of Netflix clone using HTML and CSS.
+Here i built webpage of Netflix clone using HTML and CSS.